andre-ye/uni/docs/phil/phil-407/readings.md

 III
 - So far, assumed that nations are self-sufficient cooperative schemes, but this is empirically untrue.
+- Capital surpluses are reinvested in conditiosn which promise the highest yield.
+Value created in one part of the world benefits a richer part of the world.
+- Poor countries lose political economy
+- Economic interdependence involves largely nonvoluntary relationships
+- National boundaries are not the outer limits of social cooperation -- this is empirically true.
+- So do national boundaries have any fundametnal moral significance?
+- National societies can no longer be viewed as ultimate
+- Objections to Rawls applied at the global level seem not to hold up.
+- Relations between nations appear more voluntary than relations between citizens in a state.

 IV
+- Rawls' derivation of principles of justice for the law of nations is incomplete -- neglected resource redistribution
+- The self-sufficiency assumption is empricially unsupported.
+- A state-centered image of the world loses its normative relevance in a globally economically interdependent world.
+- What relevance do social ideals have for politics in the real world?
+- Rawls: the natural duty of justice
+- Ideal theory gives us criteria for formualting strategies of political action in the nonideal world
+- In the nonideal world, the natural duty of justice may conflict with other duties
+- Nonintervention vs commitment to protection of civil rights
+- The contract doctrine can help us more from statist to global understandings of international justice

+> For purposes of moral choice, we must, instead, regard the world from the perspective of an original position from which matters of national citizenship are excluded by an extended veil of ignorance

 AI Provided Summary
 - Section I: The author introduces the question of global justice and criticizes Rawls’ theory of justice for neglecting it.
 He argues that Rawls’ two principles of justice, which apply to domestic societies, do not adequately address the issues of international justice, such as the distribution of natural resources and the effects of economic interdependence.
 He suggests that Rawls’ brief remarks on the law of nations, which are based on a hypothetical international original position, are incomplete and unrealistic.
 He proposes to extend and modify Rawls’ theory to account for the moral implications of global social cooperation.